 “The way we communicate with others and with ourselves ultimately determines the quality of our lives”. - Anthony Robbins

 When working with couples I first look at two essential elements: behavior and insight.
 What limiting behaviors are the couple using in their relationship and how much insight is there behind those behaviors?
+Together, we develop an “observing triad” to study the behaviors, (which include communication styles) that either enhance closeness and functionality or disrupt it.

 After clarifying and establishing a safe atmosphere for processing, we explore the meaning behind the behaviors; the core beliefs, attachment wounds, myths and unspoken truths.
 Usually, chronic, indirect and dysfunctional behaviors indicate a loss of support that occurred at some point in each partner’s personal history.
 The evolution of a family can include times of great fortune and misfortune, abuse and avoidance, which can have a price that is paid by the next generations.